Common Lisp the Language, 2nd Edition

 These functions are sometimes convenient for accessing particular

-elements of a list. first
+elements of a list. first is the same as car,

-is the same as car
+second is the same as cadr, third

-, and so on.
+is the same as caddr, and so on.
 Note that the ordinal

 numbering used here is one-origin, as opposed to the zero-origin

-numbering used by nth
+numbering used by nth:

 (fifth x) == (nth 4 x)

-may be used with each of these functions to store
+setf may be used with each of these functions to store

 into the indicated position of a list.